NicholasToon/Installing-On-premises-Active-Directory-within-Azure-VMs/README.md

 - User name: mydomain.com\Labuser
 - The password has not changed from generation.

 Please replace "mydomain.com" with the actual domain name you specified during the setup, and "Labuser" with your specific username.
-Use the same password you originally set during the virtual machines generation.
+Use the same password you originally set during the virtual machine's generation.

 ---
 This concludes the setup and installation of Active Directory.
 From [here](https://github.com/NicholasToon/Configuring-On-premises-Active-Directory-within-Azure-VMs), we will configure the directory to enable us to explore topics such as DNS and file sharing.